Nahui/ToDo/README.md

 # ToDo
-This repo contains a simple To Do App written with JAVA This textfile will guide you through the use of the app.
+This repo contains a simple To Do App written with JAVA.
+This textfile will guide you through the use of the app.